Optimizing enzymatic catalysts for rapid turnover of substrates with low enzyme sequestration: Conclusions

-More sophisticated models of the dependence of reaction rates on free-energy differences, and the intermediate states of the reaction, will doubtless modify the details of our results, but are unlikely to change the underlying biophysical principles that lead to intermediate binding free energies and a relationship between $\Delta G^{\rm opt}_{ES}$ and $\Delta G^{\rm opt}_{EP}$.
 It would perhaps be of greater interest to treat the turnover of any ancillary fuel molecules, such as ATP, explicitly.
 In particular, we have ignored the possibility of futile cycles in which fuel molecules are consumed without converting substrate into product.
 It is possible that such cycles might allow reduced retroactivity at a given flux, at the expense of addition consumption of chemical free energy, analogous to the increases in molecular recognition specificity that can be achieved through ``kinetic proofreading" schemes~\cite{hopfield1974kinetic,ninio1975kinetic,mckeithan1995kinetic}.
 It would be instructive to compare such a strategy to the effect of simply increasing the intrinsic chemical free energy difference between substrates and products.
 Previous work~\cite{deshpande2017high,barton2013energy} has shown that fuel consuming approaches can be effective at reducing retroactivity when optimising at the level of the molecular network; we raise the question of whether this strategy is also effective at the level of individual enzyme-substrate-product interactions.